Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Twenty questions

 \item Can one construct a variant of Liouville quantum gravity with some of the additional complexities of a physical string theory (and figure out what the following things mean in this context mathematically)? \begin{enumerate} \item Minkowski space time. \item Complex weights (in place of a probability measure). \item Supersymmetry. \item Gauge theories. \item Embeddings in Calabi-Yau manifolds. \item Quantum surfaces of non-deterministic genus. \end{enumerate}

 \item When introducing Liouville quantum gravity, Polyakov wrote in 1981 that it was necessary to develop a theory of random surfaces ``because today gauge invariance plays the central role in physics.
 Elementary excitations in gauge theories are formed by the flux lines (closed in the absence of charges) and the time development of these lines forms the world surfaces.
-All transition amplitude[s] are given by the sums over all possible surfaces with fixed boundary.'' \cite{MR623209} Can one formulate any version of this gauge/string duality as a theorem or conjecture relating gauge theory flux lines to Liouville quantum gravity?
+All transition amplitude[s] are given by the sums over all possible surfaces with fixed boundary.'' \cite{MR623209} Can one formulate any version of this gauge/string duality as a theorem or conjecture relating gauge theory flux lines to Liouville quantum gravity? {\it Update: We mention one recent rigorous formulation of Yang-Mills gauge-string duality on a lattice due to Chatterjee (not obviously related to Liouville quantum gravity) \cite{2015arXiv150207719C}.}

 \item Can any Liouville quantum gravity insights be used to study higher dimensional random metrics?
-What are the most natural models?
+What are the most natural models? {\it Update: We remark that certain higher dimensional analogs are easy to describe.
+If $h$ is an instance of the log-correlated Gaussian field (LGF) as defined e.g.\ in the surveys \cite{2014arXiv1407.5605D, 2014arXiv1407.5598L}, then $e^{\gamma h(z)}dz$ is easy to define as a random measure when $\gamma$ is in the right range, see e.g.\ the survey \cite{rvsurvey}.
+Furthermore, the restriction of a higher dimensional LGF to a (two-dimensional) plane yields a GFF on the plane, so that the higher dimensional LGF can be interpreted as a coupling of planar GFFs, one for each planar subspace; it remains unclear whether the imaginary geometry or level set structures corresponding to the individual slices can be unified in a coherent way \cite{2014arXiv1407.5598L}.}

 \item Are there any natural three or four dimensional versions of AC geometry?
-For example, is it possible to interpret paths in the three dimensional uniform spanning tree scaling limit \cite{MR2350070} as geodesics of a random affine connection? \end{enumerate}
+For example, is it possible to interpret paths in the three dimensional uniform spanning tree scaling limit \cite{MR2350070} as geodesics of a random affine connection? {\em Update: This remains open.
+We mention one attempt to describe a three-dimensional analog of SLE$_6$ (at least on the discrete level) via so-called tricolor percolation \cite{tricolor}, which also references relevant field theoretic constructions from the physics literature. } \end{enumerate}